getslash/slash/doc/plugins.rst

 Plugins
 =======

-Plugins are a comfortable way of extending Shakedown's behavior.
+Plugins are a comfortable way of extending Slash's behavior.
 They are objects inheriting from a :class:`common base class <.PluginInterface>` that can be activated to modify or what happens in select point of the infrastructure.

 The Plugin Interface
 --------------------

 Plugins have several special methods that can be overriden, like :func:`.PluginInterface.get_name` or :func:`.PluginInterface.configure_arg_parser`.
-Except for these methods and the ones documented, each public method (i.e. a method not beginning with an underscore) must correspond to a :ref:`shakedown hook <hooks>` by name.
+Except for these methods and the ones documented, each public method (i.e. a method not beginning with an underscore) must correspond to a :ref:`slash hook <hooks>` by name.

 The name of the plugin should be returned by :func:`.PluginInterface.get_name`.
 This name should be unique, and not shared by any other plugin.

-.. autoclass:: shakedown.plugins.interface.PluginInterface
+.. autoclass:: slash.plugins.interface.PluginInterface

 Plugin Discovery
 ----------------